augwich/railmap/README.md

 14. Service_Frequency [string]
  - how frequently the service serves this station
- - written as "ServiceName - ServiceFrequency"
+ - written as "LineName - ServiceFrequency"
  - written as simple "ServiceFrequency" if only one service/line/route serves this station.
  - possible ServiceFrequency values: None (<1), Minimal (<5), Light (<15), Moderate (<35), Heavy (<70), Constant (>70)